Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 Have the concept.
 Need the plan?

 A structured GMAT study schedule ensures you practice DS at the right frequency.
-Intensive enough to build pattern recognition, spaced enough to retain it.
 Our advisors help you build one for your exact timeline.

 The GMAT Focus Edition Data Insights section contains 20 questions total across five question types, with Data Sufficiency typically making up roughly 4 to 6 of those questions.
-The exact count varies by exam.
 Because DS questions are algorithmically scored, getting them right has a significant impact on your Data Insights sub-score.

 The AD/BCE method is an elimination strategy based on how Statement (1) performs alone.
 If Statement (1) is sufficient, only A or D are possible.
 If insufficient, only B, C, or E remain.
 This halves your decision space after every evaluation.
-It works because the five answer choices have a fixed logical structure.
-Once you know Statement (1)’s status, you can eliminate exactly half the options before even reading Statement (2).
+It works because the five answer choices have a fixed logical structure — once you know Statement (1)’s status, you eliminate exactly half the options before even reading Statement (2).

-A Value DS question asks for a specific number (“What is x?”) and a statement is sufficient only if it yields exactly one possible value.
-A Yes/No DS question asks for a binary answer (“Is n even?”) and a statement is sufficient if it always gives the same answer.
-Always yes, or always no. A statement that gives “yes sometimes, no sometimes” is always insufficient on Yes/No questions.
+A Value DS question asks for a specific number and a statement is sufficient only if it yields exactly one possible value.
+A Yes/No DS question asks for a binary answer and a statement is sufficient if it always gives the same answer — always yes, or always no. A statement that gives “yes sometimes, no sometimes” is always insufficient on Yes/No questions.

-The GMAT Focus Data Insights section gives you 45 minutes for 20 questions, roughly 2 minutes 15 seconds per question on average.
 DS questions at medium difficulty should take 90 to 150 seconds.
-Harder DS questions can take up to 2 minutes 30 seconds.
-If you are still unsure at the 2-minute mark, eliminate what you can using AD/BCE and make your best guess.
+The GMAT Focus Data Insights section gives you 45 minutes for 20 questions.
+If still unsure at 2 minutes, eliminate using AD/BCE and make your best guess.
 Time management is itself a skill the exam tests.

-The best official sources are the GMAT Official Guide 2023-2024, the GMAT Focus Official Practice Questions for Data Insights, and the GMAT Focus Official Starter Kit with Practice Exams 1 and 2, all available on mba.com.
+The best official sources are the GMAT Official Guide, the GMAT Focus Official Practice Questions for Data Insights, and the GMAT Focus Official Starter Kit with Practice Exams 1 and 2, all available on mba.com.
 GMAT Club’s Data Insights forum also has hundreds of community-discussed DS questions with explanations.
-For structured prep with expert feedback, CrackVerbal’s GMAT Live Online course includes dedicated DS modules with mentor walkthroughs.

 Data Sufficiency is a learnable skill.
 The structure never changes.
 The five answers never change.
 The AD/BCE logic never changes.
 Once you internalize the system, you stop seeing DS questions as puzzles and start seeing them as decision trees you already know how to navigate.

-Your next step is practice.
-Structured practice specifically.
+Your next step is structured practice.
 Do not just drill questions.
-For each one, run KNE before you evaluate, track where your reasoning breaks down, and review the statement-isolation failures more carefully than the calculation errors.
+For each one, run KNE before you evaluate, track where your reasoning breaks down, and review statement-isolation failures more carefully than calculation errors.
 Those are what move scores.

 Curious how your DS accuracy translates to your overall score?
 Understanding GMAT scoring helps you prioritise which question types to focus on most in your prep window.